krispypen/flutter_embedding/packages/flutter_embedding/README.md

 - `environment` - Current environment (String)
 - `themeMode` - Current theme mode (ValueNotifier<ThemeMode>)
 - `language` - Current language (ValueNotifier<String>)

-### RnNativeComponentWrapper

-A widget wrapper for React Native compatibility that handles layout issues.

-## Troubleshooting

-### React Native Layout Issues

-If you're experiencing layout issues in React Native, ensure you wrap your Flutter widgets with `RnNativeComponentWrapper`.
-This addresses a known React Native bug with Flutter embedding.

-### Engine Not Starting

-Make sure you're calling the start engine methods on the main thread and that all required parameters are provided.

-### Communication Issues

-Verify that both Flutter and native sides are implementing the handover interfaces correctly and that method names match between both sides.

 ## Contributing